-Longley, a Republican, was the representative for Maine's 1st congressional district from 1995 to 1996.
+Longley was the representative for Maine’s 1st congressional district and was a Republican.
+He served from 1995 to 1996.

 Longley is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).